St. Patrick’s Day Appetizer “Reuben Meatballs”

 - In food processor shred cabbage.

-- Combine cabbage, onion, garlic, bacon, Thyme, caraway, salt and pepper to pan and saute for about ten minutes on medium heat until vegetables have softened.
+- Combine cabbage, onion, garlic, bacon, Thyme, caraway, salt and pepper to the pan and saute for about ten minutes on medium heat until vegetables have softened.

 - Remove mixture from pan and cool completely.